 - Shortness of breath

 If left untreated and unnoticed the common symptoms might develop into High Altitude Sickness.
 The symptoms include dizziness, insomnia, nausea, fatigue, and loss of appetite.
 High Altitude Sickness can advance to High Altitude Cerebral Edema (HACE) or High Altitude Pulmonary Edema (HAPE).

 - High Altitude Cerebral Edema.

 This is a particular medical condition of the body where most of the sensory organs like ears, eyes and sensory nerves are affected.
 Trekkers experience AMS in a common basis.
 Once you reach the elevation of 3000 meters.
 You will start to feel the symptoms of Acute Motion Sickness.

 Your personal doctor may also prescribe you some medication for your short trip.
-Medication like Meclizine can be effective against Acute Motion Sickness.
-If your symptoms worsen you should be immediately descended towards the lower altitude.
+Medications like Meclizine can be effective against Acute Motion Sickness.
+If your symptoms worsen you should be immediately descended to the lower altitude.

 High Altitude Cerebral Oedema (HACE)